mo-shimada/opensourcecobol4j/doc/cobj-api_SpringBoot.md

       ]
     }
     ```
-3. Generate Spring Boot Java files from the JSON file using `cobj-api` command.
+3. Generate Spring Boot Java files from the JSON file using the `cobj-api` command.
    ```
     cobj-api -java-package=com.example.cobj_api_test info_sample.json
     ```
-   * `-java-package`：生成されるJavaファイルのパッケージ名を指定するオプション。
+   * `-java-package`：Option to specify the package name of the generated Java file.

     This will generate sampleController.java and sampleRecord.java.
-4. Place sample.java, sampleController.java, and sampleRecord.java in the created Spring Boot project.
+4. Place `sample.java`, `sampleController.java`, and `sampleRecord.java` in the created Spring Boot project.
 In this procedure, they will be placed in "src/main/java/com/example/cobj_api_test".

     File structure